-With a plethora of things to see and do, you can never truly settle on where to go and what to do first.
 If you want to explore a side of Hong Kong that is different from the rest, consider Kowloon.
 This Muslim-friendly district will allow you to experience the best of Hong Kong, whilst having a peace of mind knowing that all your religious needs are met.

 A densely populated urban area, Kowloon is often seen as the place that showcases the more authentic side of Hong Kong with its wonderful mix of cultures.
 Kowloon also has such a wide variety of attractions, most of which are Muslim-friendly.
 This also means that there is something for everyone — night markets, the Avenue of Stars promenade and the Kowloon Walled City Park, amongst other activities and popular destinations.